The beautiful and vibrant Temescal neighborhood of Oakland, CA

 Regan was raised in northern Virginia with her mother and older sister and their dog Rags.
 Her father and stepmother lived close by in Washington, D.C.
 In her twenties, she worked as a sea kayak guide, massage therapist, teen theater director, and a union organizer before going back to school to get a master’s degree in documentary film.
 For over the last ten years, her work has been as a documentary filmmaker.
 Throughout, she has been involved in LGBT, racial and disability justice, and antiwar activism.

 Her last film, FIXED, about disability, bioethics, and technology was broadcast on PBS and screened in over 30 festivals in 16 countries.
-For the past year and a half, she has been coordinating a national screening tour and managing distribution for the Emmy-nominated documentary, DEEJ, about a young autistic poet, advocate and foster care adoptee.
-She is currently starting a new film following a diverse range of white people who are working in multiracial coalitions for racial justice in different ways.
+For the past few years, she has been coordinating national screening tours, managing distribution and consulting with social issue films on their impact strategy.

 For fun, she enjoys going hiking, swimming, reading, hosting game nights, dancing (mostly around the house these days), and tackling new recipes.
 In the winter, she pulls out her knitting projects, and some lucky relative gets a new hat or scarf that Christmas!